-If you do not wish to file a report with a campus office or law enforcement but would like more information and to ensure your confidentiality, contact an office designated by UW-Madison as a confidential resource.
-If you are unsure if an office or employee is a confidential resource, you are encouraged to ask for clarification.
+For information and to ensure confidentiality without filing a report, contact an office designated by UW-Madison as a confidential resource.
+Ask for clarification to ensure an an office or employee is a confidential resource.
 The following are designated confidential resources:

-University Health Services (Medical Services, Mental Health, and Victim Advocacy) McBurney Disability Resource Center (for disability related accommodations) Employee Assistance Program
+- University Health Services (Medical Services, Mental Health, and Victim Advocacy) - McBurney Disability Resource Center (for disability related accommodations) - Employee Assistance Program